scottgwald/chronology/README.md

   backends (e.g., Cassandra, S3).
 It's a way friendlier logging API than your filesystem.

-* [Metis](metis/) is a time series compute engine.
-It's currently implemented as a thin HTTP endpoint wrapper around the [Spark data processing engine](http://spark.apache.org/).
+* [Metis](metis/) is an HTTP compute service.
+It's currently implemented as a thin wrapper around the
+  [Spark data processing engine](http://spark.apache.org/).

 * [Jia](jia/) is a visualization, dashboarding, and data